-Today’s lovely three layer cake is a chocolate hazelnut flavored creation from Magic Cakes: Three cakes in one: one mixture, one bake, three delicious layers, a very fun book from children’s author and baker, Christelle Huet-Gomez.
+Today's lovely three layer cake is a chocolate hazelnut flavored creation from Magic Cakes: Three cakes in one: one mixture, one bake, three delicious layers.
+This is a very fun book from children's author and baker, Christelle Huet-Gomez.
 If you are in the market for a new cookbook I highly recommend this one.
-It’s a lot of fun!
+It's a lot of fun!

-So far I’ve made the Chocolate and Hazelnut Cake and the very delicious Vanilla Bean Magic Cake pictured on the cover of the book.
-Fuzz helped with the Chocolate and Hazelnut Cake, and as we worked together I realized how perfect these recipes were for baking with kids.
-There’s no creaming process, but rather melting, whisking, pouring and beating.
+So far I've made the Chocolate and Hazelnut Cake and the very delicious Vanilla Bean Magic Cake pictured on the cover.
+Fuzz helped, and as we worked together I realized how perfect these recipes were for baking with kids.
+There's no creaming process, but rather melting, whisking, pouring and beating.
 We did not need a stand mixer, just a whisk and a small hand-held mixer for beating the egg whites, which presents yet more magic as the whites go from liquid to fluff.
-But what really makes this book kid-friendly is that the process for each dessert is pretty much the same — you beat yolks and sugar, add melted butter, flour, flavorings and milk, then fold in your fluffy whites.
-Part of learning is doing the same thing over and over, and repeating these basic steps through making a series of different desserts will engage and educate bakers of all skill levels.
+But what really makes this book kid-friendly is that the process for each dessert is pretty much the same.
+You beat yolks and sugar, add melted butter, flour, flavorings and milk, then fold in your whites.
+Part of learning is doing the same thing over and over.
+Repeating these basic steps through making a series of different desserts will engage and educate bakers of all skill levels.

 Magic Cakes: Three cakes in one: one mixture, one bake, three delicious layers will be released on March 8, but you can pre-order.

 For now, here's a very slightly adapted version of the Chocolate and Hazelnut Cake.
 We actually liked the Vanilla Bean Cake a little better, but this one was more unusual.
 I think my next one will be the Magic Gingerbread Cake baked in a loaf pan.